Datellers’ Brush Slicer User Guide

 3. Month: Month snapping enables data slicing by permitting brushing based on individual monthly date points.

-1. Multiple Charts – User can choose between either a Bar, Line or Area Chart to view the data.
+1. Multiple Charts – User can choose between either a Line or Area Chart to view the data.
 The same can be selected for both measures 1 & 2 in any combination from the formatting pane.

 V. Formatting Options in Brush Slicer

 The Brush Slicer comes with an array of customisations.
-Following is a list of the formatting options that can be applied to the Brush Slicer from the Formatting pane:
+Following is a list of the formatting options that can be applied to the Brush Slicer from Formatting pane:

 1. Brush – Expanding ‘Brush’ gives the following formatting options: